nickg/nvc/README.md

 ##### VHPI

 The VHDL standard contains a comprehensive API called VHPI for interfacing with foreign code written in C or another language.
-There is very limited support for this which can be enabled with the `--enable-vhpi` option when configuring.
+NVC currently has very limited support for VHPI.
 Refer to the [manual](https://www.nickg.me.uk/nvc/manual.html#VHPI) for more information.